George Kittle Injury Analysis

 There's no doubt Kittle is a top 3 fantasy TE.

 I think he has the talent to be TE1, and don’t blame anyone for thinking he is the TE1 and valuing him as such.

 Where would I take him?
 I’m taking him at TE3 due to everything stated throughout this thread.

-Due to his extensive history and play through everything mentality, I'm slightly hesitant on buying him at his TE1/TE2 value.
-None of his injuries are major by themselves, but as a whole paint a bit of a riddled history.
+Due to his extensive history and play-through everything mentality, I'm slightly hesitant about buying him at his TE1/TE2 value.
+None of his injuries are major by themselves but as a whole paint a bit of a riddled history.
 This doesn't mean sell yet.